Reese McGuire Player Props: Red Sox vs. Pirates

 - McGuire hit .269 with 14 doubles, a triple, three home runs and 12 walks.

-- In 19 of 89 games last season (21.3%), McGuire picked up an RBI, including two games with two or more RBIs.
+- In 19 of 89 games last year (21.3%), McGuire drove in a run, including two games with two or more RBIs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.